 - To continue offering the necessary support to people with inhibitors and their caregivers, ensuring the transfer of knowledge to local inhibitor communities.

 However, the above-mentioned are only our initial ideas.
 Following the completion of a needs assessment, we will finalise the goals, objectives and components of this new programme, and start to work.
 Therefore your views and input at this stage would be most valuable and we look forward to hearing from you!
-Do not hesitate to share them with the EHC Community Programmes Officer Kristine Jansone!
+Do not hesitate to share them with the EHC Community Development Lead Kristine Jansone!

 Help us with the needs assessment